Yuugen64/Blog/README.md

 - [019-0.1.1]:: Express Server + DB Setup >> Created a simple Express server and verified that it can be started and runs correctly.
 Installed nodemon for realtime change reflection on the server.
 Created a small DB in MongoDB Atlas, set myself up as the admin of the DB, then added the necessary code for the Express server to actually connect to the DB.
 - [020-0.1.2]:: Routing >> Spent a considerable amount of time attempting to establish and test a single route for the app.
 Managed to get the auth route working with Postman and properly sending/receiving JSON through the express server.

+8.30.21
+- [021-0.1.3]:: REGISTER & LOGIN routes >> Spent a few weeks trying to better understand routing.
+Managed to get a Register and Login routes correctly sending data through postman to MongoDB Atlas.
+Also implemented hasing to obfuscate passwords in the database and took care to make sure that the passwords were filtered out in JSON responses."

 ### Main Branch:
 - Where the core project is located.